lonerapier/lonerapier.github.io/content/thoughts/vae.md

 ---
-title: "Variational Auto-encoders"
+title: Variational Auto-encoders
 date: 2026-04-25
 tags:
   - machine-learning
-- generative-modelling
+  - generative-modeling
   - notes
 ---

 Autoencoders learn low-dimensional representation of the data in unsupervised way by aiming to imitate the identity function i.e. reconstruct the original data while having a low-dimensional representation bottleneck in the process.
 In other words, Autoencoders are neural networks trained to generate output y that is as close to the input x, and an internal layer that gives the representation z(x) for each new input.